 What are some ways to pay the down payment on a second home?

-The best way to pay for a down payment on a second home is to pay for it with cash.
+One of the best ways to pay for a down payment on a second home is to pay for it with cash.
 Crouse says, in his experience, most people use cash as their down payment on second homes.
 The reason, he says, is, “Most buyers don’t want to tie up personal residence equity into their second home.”

 If you don’t have the cash on hand and you’re committed to buying a second home, you can consider taking out a HELOC on your primary residence and using that money for the downpayment for your second home.